|

 codebreakers at Bletchley Park (BP)

-was the Enigma I,
+was Enigma I,

 the machine that was used by the German Army and Air Force.

-The Naval machines, the M3
+The Naval machines, M1, M2, M3 and M4,

-and M4, were also broken on a regular basis.
+were also broken on a regular basis.
 Nevertheless,

-the BP codebreaker's attention.
+of the BP codebreakers.

 |